brikis98/yevgeniy-brikman-homepage/_posts/2011-10-24-siri-glimpse-of-future.md

 There's an entire site dedicated to [Siri's clever responses](http://shitthatsirisays.tumblr.com/).
-But these are more than just easter eggs.
+But these are more than just Easter eggs.
 They bring Siri - and your iPhone - to life.
 The iPhone has always done spectacularly well in terms of [customer satisfaction](http://www.redmondpie.com/iphone-ranks-1-on-customer-satisfaction-charts-study-reveals/); giving the phone a personality will make people *love it*.
 Siri will become